Twig6943/dotfiles/NixOS/README.md

 Mostly so people I tell about NixOS can look at my configuration and understand it.

+### Warning ⚠️

+I know this is typical NixOS stuff but either name the machine to `NixSlayer` and your user to `twig` or replace them yourself.

 # How 2 Install?

 Clone the repository (Either by downloading an archive through a browser or by adding `git` to your `/etc/nixos/configuration.nix` file.)